Engineers Australia Assessment Outcome Letter

 3. Choose Your Assessment Pathway

-If you have an accredited qualification, then there are four pathways available for you.
+If you hold an accredited qualification, four pathways are available to you.
 They are:

-• Australian qualification (applicable if ASQA recognizes an Australian associate degree or advanced diploma)
+• Australian qualification (applicable if ASQA recognises an Australian associate degree or advanced diploma)

 • Washington Accord ( applicable for French qualification)